Quill-OS/inkbox-power-daemon/other/docs.md

 By default, this option is set to `true`.

 ### `6-ledUsage`
-If this file's content is `true`, the following will happen: the power LED will light up for indicating that the device going to sleep in said case (every step in the suspend process changes the led state!).
-It will also turn it on when the device is charging.
-Currently, only the Kobo Nia is supported.
+If this file's content is `true`, the following will happen: the power LED will light up for indicating that the device going to sleep.
+The blinking goes as follows:
+- first, slow led blinking indicates invidual steps in preparing to sleep (turn off wifi, show screensaver etc)
+- fast blinking indicates write to state-extended, so all devices components are preparing to sleep
+- slow blinking ( but faster than step 1 ) indicates that the device is trying to sleep, but a device component ( touchscreen propably ) refused too. thats normal behavior so don't worry

+It will also turn it on when the device is charging and will be turned off when the device finishes charging.

 ### `7-idleSleep`
 This file contains an integer that determines, in seconds, when to go to sleep when no touch input is received from the screen. `0` means 'Never', minimum is `15` seconds.